dependabot/elixir-security-advisories/README.md

 # Deprecation Notice

 This repo was created before the GitHub Security Advisory DB supported Hex / Elixir.
 Now that [support has been added](https://github.blog/2022-06-27-github-advisory-database-now-supports-erlang-and-elixir-packages/), we've deprecated / archived this repo.
+The Security Advisory DB is a much more flexible solution that includes an actual API, GraphQL support, auto-ingesting from various data sources, professional curation, etc.

 <p align="center"><img src="logo/horizontalversion.png" alt="elixir-security-advisories" height="200px"></p>